obriencj/obriencj.github.io/content/projects/motorcycle/vt500ft-the-beginning.md

 	* with a minor amount of marvel to clean up any existing residue
 * Check the radiator
 	* Ensure the fan comes on
-	* Straighten some of the coolign fins as needed
+	* Straighten some of the cooling fins as needed
 	* Clean out radiator
 	* Flush radiator fluid?
 	* Replacement for overflow